4G0NYY/Militarized-Equity-Wallet-Cracker/README.md

 No malware, No spyware, No keylogger and other naughty stuff.
 We are the revolution among Wallet Mining.
 ## Multiprocessing
 100 Mining Process, 1 Console.
 Minimal terms, always.
+## easy to use
+because of the nature of python this code is incredibly easy to use.

 ## Beside the codes & FAQ
 ### Code logic